purpl-org/purplOS/README.md

 Check the [wiki](https://github.com/kercre123/victor/wiki) for more information about the leak, what we can do with this, and general Vector info.

-> [!WARNING]
-> **You CANNOT currently deploy this to a regular, non-unlocked bot.**

-## Branch Notes

-- `kirkstone`
-	-	Modified to compile with a new compiler (Clang 18)
-	-	Designed to work with https://github.com/kercre123/vic-yocto-2
-		-	A project intended to upgrade Vector's underlying OS
-	-	Updated update-engine which should work with Python 3.12
-	-	Actually meant to work with scarthgap but I don't feel like changing the branch name

 ## Changes

 - The wiki includes a list of changes I made: [Changes I Made](https://github.com/kercre123/victor/wiki/Changes-I-Made)